-Students in the elementary grades may spend 2-3.5 hours working with academic material.
+Students in the elementary grades may spend two-three and half hours working with academic material.
 This time will vary based on age/grade.
 Students can complete their work in one session, or several sessions depending on their learning style and device availability.
 The building principal and grade level teachers will provide more details.

-- Parents may reference this guide to know when elementary teachers will be available to their students. - Teachers will use Google Classroom, Google Meet/video conferencing as the primary method of providing instruction to students, whether synchronous (live) or asynchronous (recorded). - This time will be used for teachers to support the continuity of learning for our elementary students. - The time with teachers is meant for class-wide projects, meetings, discussions, feedback about previously posted material and other opportunities for student-teacher collaboration to support new learning aligned to grade level standards. - Teacher will make every effort to reply to inquiries within 24 hours. - The schedule below lists times that teachers will be available for interactions with students
+- Parents may reference this guide to know when elementary teachers will be available to their students. - Teachers will use Google Classroom, Google Meet/video conferencing as the primary method of providing instruction to students, whether synchronous (live) or asynchronous (recorded). - This time will be used for teachers to support the continuity of learning for our elementary students. - The time with teachers is meant for class-wide projects, meetings, discussions, feedback about previously posted material and other opportunities for student-teacher collaboration to support new learning aligned to grade level standards. - Teacher will make every effort to reply to inquiries within 24 hours. - The schedule below lists times that teachers will be available for interactions with students:

 PreK-2 Grades 3-6

 Times Instruction Times Instruction

-9:00-9:30 Reading 9:00-10:00 Reading
+9:00-9:30 9:00-9:30 Reading Reading

 9:30-10:00 Writing 10:00-10:30 Writing

 10:00-10:30 Math 10:30-11:30 Math

 12:00-12:30 Science 12:30-1:00 Science

-12:30-1:00 Social Studies 1:00-1:30 Social Studies
+12:30-1:00 12:30-1:00 Social Studies Social Studies

 1:00-3:00 Teacher Support Hours 1:30-3:00 Teacher Support Hours